 CommVault Systems wants to have a lock on data management.
 The company provides software that customers use to store and manage enterprise data.
-Its Simpana software suite handles such tasks as resource management, backup, archiving, data replication, disaster recovery, and search.
-The company's customers come from industries that include financial services, health care, manufacturing, and utilities, as well as from the public sector.
+Its Simpana software suite handles resource management, backup, archiving, data replication, disaster recovery, and search.
+Altogether CommVault counts some 20,000 customers that come from industries such as financial services, health care, manufacturing, and utilities, as well as from the public sector.
 CommVault's strategic partners include systems integrators and professional services firms, distributors and resellers, and technology providers.
 About 40% of its revenues are generated outside the US.

 The company was founded as an independent segment of Bell Laboratories in 1988; senior management (backed in part by funding from Sprout Group) purchased the company's assets from Lucent Technologies in 1996.